electron/electronjs.org-old/data/blog/electron-5-0.md

 ### System colors access for macOS

-These functions were changed or added to `systemPreferences` to access macOS systems colors:
+These functions were changed or added to `systemPreferences` to access macOS systems' colors:
 * `systemPreferences.getAccentColor`
 * `systemPreferences.getColor`
 * `systemPreferences.getSystemColor`